microsoft/pxt/tests/project-tools-test/README.md

 Browser suites share [browser.js](browser.js).
-On GitHub Actions only, they use `--no-sandbox`, matching the repository's Karma launcher for Ubuntu runners that restrict Chromium user namespaces.
-Local runs retain the Chromium sandbox; this test-only setting does not change the editor or its iframe sandbox attributes.
+On GitHub Actions only, they use `--no-sandbox`, matching the repository's Karma launcher for Ubuntu runners that restrict Chromium user namespaces, and `--disable-gpu` for software rendering.
+Without a usable display, headless Chromium's GPU initialization can stall stylesheet/script injection in `beforeEach`; increasing Mocha's timeout does not fix that renderer hang.
+DOM, focus, CSS animation, and 2D canvas tests still use the real browser.
+Local runs retain the Chromium sandbox and normal graphics.
+Neither setting changes the editor or its iframe sandbox attributes.
+Browser protocol commands have a 10-second deadline so a stall reports the underlying DevTools operation before Mocha's unchanged 30-second hook timeout.

 - [storage.spec.js](storage.spec.js) exercises actual workspace/cloud code with a
   fake persistent provider and authenticated API.
 No network requests or public